 Inside the town stand a host of monuments, including various churches and chapels, the auberges or headquarters of the various tongues (branches) of the Knights, the Hospital of the Knights, now housing the Archaeological Museum, and the Palace of the Grand Masters with further exhibits.
 As always, out expert guides help our guests to make sense of all this and to tell you a great many stories attached to the place and places.

 As you see, there is a lot of World Heritage to be discovered, enjoyed, explored and admired in Greece.
-You can start doing so by joining us on one of our tours and cruises there!
+You can start doing so by joining us on one of our tours in Greece!

 If you enjoyed this, also have a look at our previous post on Ephesus and UNESCO World Heritage on our tours and cruises in Turkey and on the next one in this series, about World Heritage on our trips in Italy.